• Skip to primary navigation

 It's best to place the scones on some parchment paper when drizzling with the glaze in order to avoid a mess.

-1. Pour as much or as little of the maple caramel glaze over the scones as you like.
+1. Pour as much or as little of the maple caramel glaze over the cooled scones as you like.

 2. Sprinkle the tops of the scones with some kosher salt or coarse sea salt.